Optic neuritis

 Optic neuritis and multiple sclerosis (MS)

-There is an association between demyelinating optic neuritis and MS. MS is a demyelinating condition that can affect any part of the central nervous system (CNS).
-The CNS includes the brain and spinal cord and is responsible for controlling all the functions in our bodies such as balance, movement, emotions, as well as vision.
+MS is a condition where the myelin is damaged and can affect any part of the central nervous system (CNS), which includes the brain and spinal cord.
+The CNS controls many body functions such as balance, movement, emotions, and vision.
 MS can cause a large range of symptoms depending on which part of the CNS has been affected, and these can vary widely from person to person.

 Recovering from optic neuritis

-For many people with optic neuritis, vision typically gets worse over a period of several days to two weeks and then begins to improve.
+Optic neuritis usually gets better on its own without treatment.
+For many people, vision typically gets worse over several days to two weeks, then slowly begins to improve.
+Pain improves before vision.

 What treatment will I need?